grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/angular-react-convert-from-time_series2.md

 This guide provides one method of converting from the old library to the new dataframe format.

+## Convert data using the AngularJS method

-Typically an AngularJS plugin would have a method similar to this:
+Before the removal of the `app/core/time_series2` package in AngularJS, data was rendered by a panel using a method similar to this:

 ```ts
 seriesHandler(seriesData: any) {